Daniel-Liu-c0deb0t/cloudflare-2020-general-engineering-assignment/README.md

 # General Assignment

 This is Daniel Liu's completed General Assignment for applying to Cloudflare's summer 2021 internships.
-Both the required and extra-credit assignments are completed.
+Both the required and extra-credit assignments are completed (the Systems Assignment is [here](https://github.com/Daniel-Liu-c0deb0t/cloudflare-2020-systems-engineering-assignment)).
 Visit the following links for a demonstration of the results:
 ```
 cloudflare-2020-general.c0deb0t.workers.dev
 cloudflare-2020-general.c0deb0t.workers.dev/links